 The key to students’ success?
 Although they arrive with an astonishing range of ambitions and take off in every possible direction, Defiance provides each and every one with a strong liberal arts foundation that emphasizes critical thinking and character building.

 Defiance gives students the opportunity to put an individual stamp on their education.
-Students engage in relevant research programs that rarely happen before graduate school.
-They present at state and national conferences, campus symposia, and create capstone projects that can represent a deeper understanding of their academic accomplishments.
+They can engage in relevant research programs that rarely happen before graduate school.
+They present both at campus symposia as well as at state and national conferences.
+Additionally, they create capstone projects that truly represent a deeper understanding of their academic accomplishments.

-DC is home to the McMaster School for Advancing Humanity, an innovative research program devoted to teaching, service, scholarship and action to improve the human condition.
+DC is home to the McMaster School for Advancing Humanity, an innovative research program devoted to teaching, service, scholarship, and action to improve the human condition.
 Distinctive among colleges and universities across the U.S., the McMaster School utilizes Defiance College’s nationally recognized model of service and civic engagement.
-Through the McMaster program, students and faculty apply academic expertise in a real-world context in a way that impacts humanity.
-In recent years, participants have developed projects and established partnerships in Belize, Cambodia and Tanzania, and most recently, in Panama.
-Much of the success of the projects can be credited to learning communities, a component through which groups meet on a regular basis to strategically prepare for their research and travel.
+Through its program, students and faculty make a lasting impact as they apply their academic expertise to real-world contexts.
+In recent years, participants have developed projects and established partnerships in Belize, Cambodia, Tanzania, and Panama.
+Much of the success of the projects can be credited to learning communities, groups of peers who meet on a regular basis to strategize and prepare for their research and travel.

 Defiance’s national recognition for its innovative programs is evidence of DC’s committed and involved faculty.
 Like their students, they are engaged in real-world methodologies and operations based on immersion in their fields of expertise.
 This results in community-based learning and internship opportunities for their students.
-An example of a global framework is the WATER (Water Analysis: Targeting Engagement through Research) project, which transferred a successful model of testing from the Maumee watershed to Belize.
-Locally, students volunteer to interact and work with teenage students with autism in an on-campus setting.
+Just one example of faculty involvement in a global framework is the WATER (Water Analysis: Targeting Engagement through Research) project, which transferred a successful model of testing from the Maumee watershed to Belize.
+And locally, students can utilize their professors’ network to volunteer to interact and work with teenage students with autism in an on-campus setting.

 Defiance College students are engaged in collaborative research and scholarship with their faculty members.
 Such outlets include the Honors Program, campus symposia, capstone projects within each major, and learning communities of the McMaster School for Advancing Humanity.